Al-Nasirah, Syria

-Al-Nasirah (الناصرة, also spelled al-Nasra) is a small Christian town in northwestern Syria, administratively part of the Homs Governorate, located west of Homs and just north of the border with Lebanon.
+Al-Nasirah (الناصرة, also spelled al-Nasra) is a small Christian town in northwestern Syria, administratively part of the Homs Governorate, located west of Homs.
 Nearby localities include Habnamrah to the northwest, Marmarita and Ayn al-Bardah to the west, Zweitina to the southwest, al-Husn to the south, al-Huwash and al-Mazinah to the southeast, Shin to the east, Muqlus to the northeast, Hadeih and Mashta al-Helu to the north.
 According to the Syria Central Bureau of Statistics (CBS), al-Nasirah had a population of 835 in the 2004 census.
 It is the administrative center of the al-Nasirah nahiyah ("subdistrict") which consisted of 20 localities with a collective population of 16,678 in 2004.
 The subdistrict largely occupies an area known as Wadi al-Nasara ("Valley of the Christians.")
 The inhabitants of the town are predominantly Greek Orthodox Christians.
 The village has a Greek Orthodox Church.

 Lady of the Valley, located in Wadi al-Nasara, is one of the Marian shrines in the Middle East.